EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 Six things about how those lanes are handled, four of which I got wrong on the first pass:

-- **The domain lane now matches on a boundary, and that's a consistency change, not a correction.** Worth separating the two, because flattening them would retract a claim that was right. `QueryName has_any (BootstrapDomains)` is *correct* here: this is a positive selector, the extra breadth catches `sub.cloudlanecdn.com` and `cloudlanecdn.com.evil.net` for free, and there's no suppression semantics for it to break.
-The argument in Act II — that a term test asks "do these tokens appear adjacent somewhere" while an allowlist means to ask "does this name end here" — is about filters whose job is to *remove* rows, and it doesn't apply to a filter whose job is to select them.
-So why change it?
-Because code travels and comments don't.
-A reader lifting this block into an exclusion list inherits precisely the hole Act II spends a paragraph on, and the comment explaining why it was safe stays behind on this page.
-The `has_any` survives as a cheap term prefilter; the `mv-apply` does exact-apex-or-suffix matching after it.
-Same results, one fewer trap, and the version that gets copied is the one that's safe in both contexts.
+- **The domain lane decides on a boundary, and prefilters on a single token.** Two changes, for two different reasons.
+The boundary test is a consistency fix rather than a correction: `has_any` would return the right rows in a positive lane, where extra breadth costs nothing, and the Act II argument about allowlists doesn't apply to a filter whose job is to *select*.
+But code travels and comments don't — a reader lifting this block into an exclusion list inherits exactly the hole Act II describes, and the comment explaining why it was safe stays behind on this page.
+The prefilter change is the sharper one.
+My first version prefiltered with `has_any(BootstrapDomains)` — a multi-token needle — and then argued at length about how KQL tokenizes both sides and matches adjacent runs.
+Microsoft documents `has_any` as **indexed term matching**; the adjacency model is inferred behaviour, not a documented contract, and I had it sitting *upstream* of the authoritative test where any row it wrongly drops is invisible.
+That's the same structural mistake as trusting a suppression filter you can't see the misses of.
+The fix is to prefilter on the registrable label alone, `cloudlanecdn`: a single token relies on no adjacency behaviour at all, and it's provably broader than the boundary test, because any name ending in `.cloudlanecdn.com` must contain `cloudlanecdn` as a whole term with dots delimiting it on both sides.
+It can over-match; it cannot under-match.
+The `mv-apply` still makes the call.
+Keep the cheap-narrow / structured-decide shape — just don't let the cheap half depend on behaviour the docs don't promise.
 - **Don't string-match an IPv6 address.** `IPAddresses has "2001:4998:44:3507::8000"` only fires if your resolver logged that exact compression.
 The same address written `2001:4998:44:3507:0:0:0:8000` is a different string and an identical destination, and the miss is silent. `ipv6_compare()` normalizes both sides and answers the question you actually asked.
 It would be a strange article that spends a paragraph arguing structured label matching beats string matching, and then string-matches an address three lines later.
 - **But put something cheap in front of it.** My first version ran the `mv-apply` and the address comparison against *every* AAAA lookup in the window, and filtered afterwards.
 That is the expensive operation sitting upstream of the filter that would have contained it — on an IPv6-enabled network it's a query that returns the right answer and never finishes.
 The fix is `| where IPAddresses has "8000"` ahead of the `mv-apply`.
 KQL's tokenizer treats the colon as a separator, so the trailing hextet is a distinct term in every textual form of that address, and the final group is always four hex digits — there's no zero-padded variant that hides it.
 Narrowing with a string operation and *deciding* with a structured one is not a contradiction; it's the whole pattern.
 The mistake is letting the string operation make the call.
 - **Separate lanes, not shared booleans.** Computing `ShapeMatch`, `DomainMatch`, and `SentinelMatch` as columns on one row set forces every row through every test, and it couples their preconditions.
 That coupling had already broken something: `| where LabelCount >= 5` is a *shape* precondition, but sitting at the top of a single pipeline it also discarded every domain-IOC hit on the bare `cloudlanecdn.com` — two labels — and every sentinel hit returned to a short hostname.
 Three `let`-bound branches let each lane carry its own floor.
 The union at the bottom is legitimate for the usual reason: same entity, `ClientIP` and `Computer`, three questions.